 What’s the most difficult thing you’ve ever had to overcome?

-Annette: A little over a year ago, I almost committed suicide.
+Annette: In 2017, I almost committed suicide.
 Overcoming depression, anxiety, self-hatred, low self-esteem, and realizing that my life was actually worth something has been the hardest thing I’ve ever done.
 I actually have an entire post about how I overcame that here.

 Daniel: Being forced to resign for “not working hard enough” when I was pulling 60+ hour weeks.
 When you are busting your butt almost 10 hours a day to not get recognized, it forces you to figure out why you are working so hard in the first place.